ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 [Rasa Open source](https://rasa.com/docs/rasa/)

-If you want to know more about the framework flask please go to this link :
+If you want to know more about the framework flask please go to this link:

 [Flask Framework](https://flask.palletsprojects.com/en/2.2.x/)